Have you ever heard of a bummer lamb? Neither have I. Not in a name anyhow. Let me tell you what a bummer lamb is.

 This is when a Ewe rejects her lamb after birth.
 Well, I’ve heard of that you may be thinking, so have I. What I didn’t know was that these rejected lambs are called bummers.

-Having investigated further, I found there are several reasons a ewe may reject her lamb.
+Having investigated further, I found several reasons a ewe may reject her lamb.
 For instance, did you know ewes have no maternal instincts?
 If she rejects her lamb, she can be very nasty to it; she won’t let it near her and may kick it away.

 Sometimes these lambs can be paired with another ewe that may be willing to nurse them.
 But what if it can’t?
 The lambs hang their head low, resembling an injured neck.
 But it isn’t.
 Whats happened here is that their spirit is crushed.